rbms-bsc/DCRMR/_pages/PPDM/Name-of-publisher.md

 >Example:
 ><CITE>Carter and Hendee [and 20 others in 18 places]</CITE>

-<a name="4.203.7.3">4.203.7.3</a> If the name of a publisher associated with an earlier edition appears together with the name of the actual publisher of the edition being described, transcribe the names as a single element in the order in which they appear.
+<a name="4.203.7.3">4.203.7.3</a> If both the place and publisher associated with an earlier edition appears together with the name of the actual publisher of the edition being described, transcribe the names as a single element in the order in which they appear.

 >Example:
 ><CITE>Published by the Surveyor General, pursuant to an act of the legislature, Stone & Clark, republishers, 1839</CITE>

 <a name="4.203.7.4">4.203.7.4</a> If both the [Place of publication](/DCRMR/ppdm/Place-of-publication/) and name of publisher associated with an earlier edition appear together with the [Place of publication](/DCRMR/ppdm/Place-of-publication/) and name of publisher of the edition being described, transcribe each publisher with the place to which it corresponds.

 >Example:
 ><CITE>London : Printed for Knight and Lacy, Paternoster-Row ; Greenfield, Mass. : Re-printed by Ansel Phelps, and for sale by him at his bookstore, also by West & Richardson, Cummings, Hilliard & Co., Boston, and Wilder & Campbell, New-York</CITE>

 ## 4.203.8 Names of publishers in multipart monographs

 <a name="4.203.8.1">4.203.8.1</a> If the manifestation is issued in more than one physical part and the name of publisher or the publisher's form of name changes in the course of publication, transcribe the [Publication statement](/DCRMR/ppdm/Publication-statement/) of the first or earliest part and give the [Publication statement](/DCRMR/ppdm/Publication-statement/) of the later part(s) in a [Note on publication statement](/DCRMR/ppdm/Note-on-publication-statement/) (see [4.206.5.4](/DCRMR/ppdm/Note-on-publication-statement/#4.206.5.4)).

 ## 4.203.9 Supplied and conjectured names of publishers